chibui191/110920-Project-P1-Movie-Analysis/README.md

 Some recommendations for a new company to break into the movie production industry can be derived from this exploratory analysis as follows:
 <br>
 - Combining different genres generally boosts profit and return on investment as it helps attract more demographics.
-Some of the most profitable combinations include <b>Action & Adventure</b>, <b>Science Fiction & Fantasy</b> with some elements of <b>Drama</b>, <b>Comedy</b> and <b>Mystery & Suspense</b>.
+Some of the most profitable combinations include **Action & Adventure**, **Science Fiction & Fantasy** with some elements of **Drama**, **Comedy** and **Mystery & Suspense**.
 However, producing movies based too directly on past success could also lead to potentially over-saturating the market.
 Therefore, it is always important to incorporate elements of novelty into the movies and take into consideration how the audience might have evolved over time.

-- <b>May</b> and <b>June</b> are the best months to release a movie for potential profit.
-The best time to release a <b>Horror</b> and <b>Mystery & Suspense</b> movie would be <b>October</b>.
-Some of the movies with highest rate of return (profit/budget) in the last 20 years are categorized as <b>Horror</b> and <b>Mystery & Suspense</b>.
+- **May** and **June** are the best months to release a movie for potential profit.
+The best time to release a **Horror** and **Mystery & Suspense** movie would be **October**.
+Some of the movies with highest rate of return (profit/budget) in the last 20 years are categorized as **Horror** and **Mystery & Suspense**.

 - Top candidates to assume the role directors would be **Anthony Russo** and **James Cameron**.